konstantinosKokos/aethel/README.md

 **Cool things to look out for**:
 * an interface to [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/) outputs -- convert dependency graphs to λ-terms and annoy your informal linguist friends!
-* a faithful implementation of modal linear logic proofs and its terms -- almost as good as doing it on paper!
+* a faithful implementation of (temporal) modal linear logic proofs and its terms -- almost as good as doing it on paper!
 ---

 ## Installing & Using with æthel